 Practical difficulties with executing deeds electronically

-Consequently, in regular circumstances, the electronic execution of deeds is generally not advisable.
-In the current climate, it may prove necessary to execute deeds electronically depending upon the commercial circumstances.
-However, great care must still be taken to ensure that all the statutory requirements for execution are still met.
+Due to concerns around due execution, evidential issues and the potential for fraud, prior to the Covid-19 pandemic the electronic execution of deeds was generally not advisable.
+In the current climate, it may prove necessary to execute deeds electronically depending upon the commercial circumstances using a reliable electronic signing platform.
+However, we would suggest that extreme caution is exercised in respect of the electronic execution of documents and great care must still be taken to ensure that all of the statutory requirements for execution are still met.

 Section 7 of the ECA 2000 provides that, in any legal proceedings, an electronic signature incorporated into a particular electronic communication shall be admissible in evidence in relation to any question as to the authenticity of that communication or as to the integrity of that communication.
 The present position is that the electronic signature will be considered as prima facie authentic unless evidence is put forward to call this into question.
 The party claiming that the signature was not authentic would need to prove this on the balance of probabilities.